RHCSA Study Guide 2025: Complete 90-Day Preparation Plan to Pass EX200

 - Frequently Asked Questions

-- 8. Can I use internet or Google during the exam?
+- Can I use CentOS or AlmaLinux to practice?

 This comprehensive study guide provides a structured 90-day preparation plan, covering all exam objectives, essential commands, practice strategies, and resources you need to pass on your first attempt.